mahbubul03/Start-Theater-Journey/README.md

 # Start-Theater-Journey
-There are so many option like
+There are so many options like you can book a movie